 Schedule jobs (command and scripts) for execution at a later time

 By default, users can create, display, and remove their own at job files.
-To access at files that belong to root or other users, you must have superuser privileges.
+To access at files that belong to root or other users, you must assume the root role.

 Invoking the at utility and specifying a command execution time.